spell-music/csound-expression/tutorial/SynthTutorial.md

 The function `osc` generates waves of the amplitude 1.
 So when we press a single note it's fine.
 No distortion takes place.
-But when we press several notes it starts to scream because we add several waves and the amplitude goes beyond 1 and clipping reslults in distortion and leads to the harsh sound.
+But when we press several notes it starts to scream because we add several waves and the amplitude goes beyond 1 and clipping results in distortion and leads to the harsh sound.
 If we want to press several keys we can scale the output sound:

 ~~~